 Getting a Low Interest Rate

-A rate "lock" or "commitment" is a promise from the lender to freeze a particular interest rate and a particular number of points for you for a specified period of time while your application is processed.
-This keeps you from going through your entire application process and finding out at the end that the interest rate has risen higher.
+When you are offered a "rate lock" from your lender, it means that you are guaranteed to keep a specific interest rate over a determined period for your application process.
+This prevents you from getting through your entire application process and finding out at the end that the interest rate has risen higher.

-Harbor View Lending* a DBA of Megastar Financial can walk you through the pitfalls of getting a mortgage.
-Call us at (207) 571-8034.
+Harbor View Lending* a DBA of Megastar Financial can answer questions about rate lock periods and many others.
+Give us a call: (207) 571-8034.